 This is a simple narrative description of the

-included with the Lumen library as a demo.
+the Lumen library as a demo.

 typing its name, like